Mitsubishi 6G7 engine: 6G73

-The 6G73 is a 24-valve SOHC design with two valves running off a single cam lobe on the exhaust valves using a forked rocker arm and each intake valve actuated with two cam lobes, with a smaller bore than the 3.0 liter version of the same block.
+The 2.5-litre 6G73 is a 24-valve SOHC design with two valves running off a single cam lobe on the exhaust valves using a forked rocker arm and each intake valve actuated with two cam lobes, with a smaller bore than the 3.0L version of the same block.
 Bore and stroke are 83.5 × 76 mm; it is a 60-degree V6 and weighs around 155 kg.
 The engine has low-profile cast aluminum heads which help it to fit into compact engine bays, while pent-roof combustion chambers increase efficiency and make room for four valves per cylinder, arranged in a cross-flow pattern with a "tumble" intake port for both strong breathing and low emissions.
 Spark plugs are centered in the combustion chambers.
 The intake valves are 33 mm in diameter while exhaust valves are 29 mm.
 The SOHC 24 valve version of the 6G72 uses these same cylinder heads.
 A toothed timing belt is used.
 The output of 6G73 is 163 PS at 5,900 rpm with 221 Nm of torque at 4,350 rpm.